tonibuenter/remotequery-java/docs/orm-myths.md

 **Comment**:

-Most business cases can be implemented with flat tables like objects and lists of objects.
+Most business cases can be implemented with flat tables.
-Objects with relations can easily be connected by using hash tables over their keys.
+Objects with relations can easily be connected by using joins on the database side and hash tables over their keys on the client side.

 With _RemoteQuery_ we usually solved this by connecting objects on the client side.

 ### Navigation